nsdcrew/SilanisLottery/README.md

 file --> import --> existing project into workspace --> select "SilanisLottery-master" --> finish
-To make it working you have to install the silanislottery database on a mysql server local first. you can also change database configuration throw the persistance.xml file Once you made it, you should be able to make the app working well with a tomcat server.
+To make it working you have to install the silanislottery database on a mysql server local first. you can also change database configuration throw the persistance.xml file Once you made it, you should be able to make the app working well on a tomcat server.

 HOW TO EXECUTE JUNIT TEST WITH ECLIPSE: select /src/test/java package --> right click --> run as --> JUNIT test